Some forms of this condition can cause ulcers or increase cancer risk.

 What to eat?

-There are some foods that can help you control your gastritis and decrease symptoms.
+Some foods can help you control your gastritis and decrease symptoms.
 These include:

-- Foods rich in fiber such as apples, oats, broccoli, carrots and beans.
+- Foods such as apples, oats, broccoli, carrots, and beans are rich in fiber.

 - Drinks that are not carbonated.